These sweet Chocolate Almond Pancakes are the perfect brunch treat! Chocolate and almond are a match made in heaven!

 - Almond extract: Adds a fruity flavor.
 You could leave it out.

 - Almond milk: I used unsweetened almond milk.
-You could use plain or vanilla almond milk, soy milk, oat milk or another non-dairy milk.
+You could use plain or vanilla almond milk, soy milk, oat milk, or another non-dairy milk.

-This is an overview of the ingredients.
 To see the full list of ingredients with measurements and instructions, see the recipe card at the bottom of this post.

-5 Secrets to Transforming Tofu
+5 Secrets to Vegan Cooking

 We respect your privacy.
 Unsubscribe at any time.